A. Frank Lever: Political career

 He was a delegate to the Democratic State conventions in 1896 and 1900.
 He was elected a member of the South Carolina House of Representatives in 1901.
 He was elected as a Democrat to the Fifty-seventh Congress to fill the vacancy caused by the death of J. William Stokes was reelected to the Fifty-eighth and to the eight succeeding Congresses and served from November 5, 1901, until August 1, 1919.

 Lever was the chairman of the House Committee on Education from 1911 to 1913 (Sixty-second Congress) and Committee on Agriculture (Sixty-third through Sixty-fifth Congresses).
 His major legislative achievements were in the area of state and federal efforts in agricultural and rural life.
-Major bills were the Smith-Lever Act of 1914 that established the Cooperative Extension Service, the Cotton Futures Act of 1914, the Cotton Warehouse Act of 1916, Federal Farm Loan Act of 1916 that created the Farm Credit Administration, and the Food and Fuel Control Act of 1917 that created a Food Administration and a Fuel Administration for World War I.
+Major bills were the Smith-Lever Act of 1914 that established the Cooperative Extension Service, the Cotton Futures Act of 1914, the Cotton Warehouse Act of 1916, the Federal Farm Loan Act of 1916 that created the Farm Credit Administration, and the Food and Fuel Control Act of 1917 that created a Food Administration and a Fuel Administration for World War I.

 He resigned from Congress to become a member of the Federal Farm Loan Board, in which capacity he served until 1922.
 He briefly ran for the Democratic nomination for Governor of South Carolina in 1930, but sickness ended his campaign.

 Later life

 He was a Chair of the Board of Trustees of Newberry College and Life Trustee of Clemson College from 1913 to 1940.
 He was elected president of the First Carolinas Joint Stock Land Bank at Columbia, South Carolina, in 1922 and was a field representative of Federal Farm Board.
 He was a director of the public relations administration of the Farm Credit Administration until his death.

-He died on April 28, 1940, at “Seven Oaks,” in Lexington County, South Carolina.
-He is interred at Woodland Cemetery (Cemetery Hill), on campus of Clemson Agricultural College of South Carolina, Clemson, South Carolina.
+He died on April 28, 1940, at "Seven Oaks" in Lexington County, South Carolina.
+He is interred at Woodland Cemetery (Cemetery Hill), on the campus of Clemson Agricultural College of South Carolina, Clemson, South Carolina.